Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

 Turning on the cavity coupling, we observe a continuous suppression of magnetization as the spin splitting $\Delta$ is reduced or the cavity coupling $\lambda$ increases.
 This behavior can be understood in terms of a cavity-mediated all-to-all interaction between spins along the $x$ direction.
 At strong coupling, this interaction dominates, generating spin entanglement and reducing magnetization along the $z$ axis.
-The CDH phase diagram is qualitatively in agreement with the numerically-converged solution in the whole parameter space, yet achieved with far fewer resources.
 In Fig. \ref{fig:phase_diagram}(c) we plot the structure factors $S_\alpha=\sum_{i,j} \langle \hat{\sigma}^{\alpha}_i \hat{\sigma}^{\alpha}_j \rangle_{GS}/L^2$, where $\alpha\in \{ x,y,z \}$, against the renormalized coupling $\lambda/\Omega$.
 We observe a monotonic increase of $S_x$ with $\lambda$, driven by cavity-mediated all-to-all interactions, suppression of single-spin splitting terms, and renormalization of the XX Heisenberg interaction.
 Correspondingly, $S_z$ exhibits the opposite trend.
 The behavior of $S_y$, on the other hand, is nonmonotonic, reflecting the mixing of spin terms, described in Eq.~(\ref{eq:heisenberg_mixing}).
 We note that the structure factor readily converges to the numerically-converged result (full) as we increase $M$.
 In fact, for $S_{x,z}$, results are quantitatively correct for $M=1$, while for $S_y$, a CDH of degree $M=3$ is quantitatively correct.
-As shown in Ref.~\citenum{SM}, the accuracy of the CDH further improves with increasing chain length $L$.